 Vim is another popular text editor for Mac.
 It is a command-line text editor and quite easy to use.
 When most editors are focusing on making stunning UIs and other stuff, Vim is a different text editor that just focuses on getting the basics right.

-Although, you do not get a ton of features with Vim all of the basics are strongly covered here.
+Although you do not get many features with Vim, all of the basics are strongly covered here.
 Vim makes up for the lack of features with the plugin’s support.

 So you can get any feature you like by adding a plugin.
 So if you are ready to use the command-line interface for text editing, Vim can do a remarkable job for you by doing the basic tasks quite efficiently.

 - No graphical user interface(GUI) works on command-line

 - Customization is quite hard